Micknick9/Auxillia-Website/README.md

 # Auxillia-Website
-The files for Auxillia's website files
+The repository for Auxillia's website files